-Lack of services and facilities (e.g. schools and doctors) to serve increased population; No community facilities proposed; Impact on existing water pressure.
+Lack of services and facilities (e.g., schools and doctors) to serve increased population; Is there capacity in existing schools; No community facilities proposed; Inadequate transport links; Impact on existing water pressure; Any employment benefit would be short term.

-Negative impact on wildlife; Significant impact on Local Wildlife Site; Inappropriate to secure Nature Conservation Management via condition; Low level of biodiversity Net Gain and relies on features within private gardens which cannot be controlled; Also relies on successful establishment and long term success of planting; Destroy pond; Loss of number of trees and hedgerows which act as wildlife corridors; No justification as to why more trees and hedgerows cannot be retained; No detailed plans for long term management and maintenance of landscaping provided.
+Negative impact on wildlife; Significant impact on Local Wildlife Site; Inappropriate to secure Nature Conservation Management via condition; Low level of biodiversity Net Gain and relies on features within private gardens which cannot be controlled; Also relies on successful establishment and long term success of planting; Destroy pond; Loss of number of trees and hedgerows which act as wildlife corridors; No justification as to why more trees and hedgerows cannot be retained; No detailed plans for long term management and maintenance of landscaping provided; Impact on Harrocks Wood, Dell and Merlins Wood not considered.